 But, that doesn’t mean that you have to buy a home right away.
 And, you don’t have to buy your dream home right out of college.
 Having good financial health also means that you understand these two things.

 It’s okay to rent for a few years while saving for a down payment on a home.
 It’s okay to buy a starter home and work your way up.
-Young Americans needs to get back to modest expectations when purchasing their first home and then work their way up the home ladder.
+Young Americans need to get back to modest expectations when purchasing their first home and then work their way up the home ladder.
 That’s an attribute to what having great financial health means.

 A Good Education and Good Job

-Having great financial health means getting a good education and finding a good job after college that makes you happy to go to work everyday – and especially on Mondays.
+Having great financial health means getting a good education and finding a good job after college that makes you happy to go to work every day – and especially on Mondays.

 Having a college education is still important.
 It’s one of the founding blocks to good financial health.

 A lot of great things stem from having a good college education.
-It is still possible to find a good paying job, but you need an education to do so.
+It is still possible to find a good paying job, but you need the education to do so.
 A college education today is like what having a high school diploma was to our parents.
 Now, you almost need a Master’s Degree to get ahead.

 Saving for college for our children will help them have good financial health and get ahead in life.
 Parents need to start saving in a 529 College Savings Plan or similar investment right after their child is born.
 This will help keep our children out of debt and not burden by huge student loan bills when they graduate.What does good financial health mean to you?
 What's your definition of financial health?Click To Tweet